From a while ago as I wait on my new computer. https://cigarman501.wordpress.com/2016/10/28/happy-halloween-season/

 “I’m always sketchy of people who don’t like grits.” – Author: Jaycee Ford

 I have many Yankee friends along with those from other parts of the country.
 Good folks are good folks no matter where they come from…except when it comes to food…or harping on perceived Southern backwardness which, unfortunately includes our Confederate past and the original sin of slavery and the Jim Crow that came after it.
-Don’t pontificate because Southerners wrote the book on pontification and when you speak to me about fried food or our original sin you are preachin’ to the choir.
+Don’t pontificate because Southerners authored the book on pontification and when you speak to me about fried food or our original sin you are preachin’ to the choir.

-If it is backward to revere the callused hands of our forefathers then, yeah, we are backward, but most of us are not the repressive, inbred, missing more teeth than we have, morons we are portrayed to be.
+If it is backward to revere the callused hands of our forefathers then, yes, we are backward, but most of us are not the repressive, inbred, missing more teeth than we have, morons we are portrayed to be.

 We have a gracious plenty of those repressive, inbred morons and I’m missing a few teeth myself, but for most of us, Southern identity has more to do with food, accents, manners, and music than our Confederate flag flyin’ past.
 I did date a distant cousin once upon a time but only because pickins’ were slim… The emphasis should be on distant and not on cousin.
-We did not inbreed nor did we breed in the backseat of my ’63 Ford.
+We did not inbreed, nor did we breed in the backseat of my ’63 Ford.

-In all honesty, I believe the repressive morons are just the most vocal as they watch their way transition to the chamber pot of life.
+In all honesty, the repressive morons are just the most vocal as they watch their way transition to the chamber pot of life.
 They are not the most numerous.
 It’s just the rest of us are silent, sitting quietly thinking, “Well, bless your heart.”
 We should be more vocal and drown them out and the “bless your heart” in this case is a negative comment.

 Still, my Yankee friends, there are limits to my Southern sensibilities, mostly those limits involve food…especially this time of year.

 I am a day from the first of my three annual physicals and food is on my mind.
-October, the fright month, and I’m not speaking to the horror of Halloween and candy corn.
+October, the fright month, and I’m not speaking of the horror of Halloween and candy corn.
 I’m speaking about the blood work that will be done, the weigh-in, the blood pressure check, the electro-cardiogram with its ice-cold electrodes applied with Gorilla Glue, the body scan to see if any more skin cancer is eating me alive.
 It will be the yearly reckoning and one that has me tighter than a tick on a fat dog.

 I’m a week away from “paying the piper” for a lifetime of excess.
 Platters of “Southern” fried chicken and catfish, oversized cathead biscuits smothered in creamy sawmill gravy, salty pork rinds, cigars, and brown liquor.
 Since my heart attack in 2006, my diet has been limited to mostly leaves and cardboard, the seasonings removed from the angelic hands of my ancestors and replaced with a bit of shaken Mrs. Dash.